 I received my order of onion sets from Dixondale Farms this past Wednesday!
 I ordered a short-day sampler (1015Y, Texas Early White, and Red Creole) and a bunch of Texas Legend onions.
 Those also need to get planted today.
 This year, I ordered their organic fertilizer and plan to use that to see if it helps my onion harvest.
 I've had less than stellar results with onions the past 3 years and I'm determined to have success this year.
 I absolutely LOVE onions and would plant that exclusively if my husband didn't think we needed other veggies and such in the garden.

 Gardening in Texas is unique.
 Gardening in North Texas is more unique still.
 Due to our climate, we have a very long growing season.
 I have plants in my gardens that start strutting their stuff in late February and don't fizzle out until the first frost.
 We can grow some colder climate plants and some warmer climate plants.
 The blazing summer temperatures set in about May and continue through September, so smart gardeners grow plants native to Texas that require little water.

 Full sun in Texas does not mean the same thing as full sun in other parts of the country.
 Most full sun plants grown easily in other areas of the US need part shade in Texas.
 Plants that have "average" water needs for other parts of the country require extra water here in Texas.
 Gardening in Texas is an exercise in patience and perseverance.
 Almost everything I've learned has been through trial and error.

 I am a 40-something Christian and wife to my husband, Mark.
-We live in the great state of Texas and share our home with three sweet kitties, Hannah Grace, Tumbleweed (aka "Tumbles") and Daisy Mae.
+We live in the great state of Texas and share our home with four sweet kitties, Hannah Grace, Tumbleweed (aka "Tumbles"), Daisy Mae, and Emmie.
 I enjoy reading and studying God's Word, writing, crocheting, cross stitching, gardening, reading, and puttering around in the kitchen.